wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Limiting List Sizes

-If your messaging platform imposes a limit on the overall number of characters in a notification, you can avoid exceeding this limit by setting a limit on the number of items returned by iterators.
+If your messaging platform imposes a limit on the number of characters in a notification, you can avoid exceeding this limit by setting a limit on the number of items returned by iterators.

 The default value for each limit you can set with a customization function is 500.
 You must set the limit before iteration or the limit does not take effect.